 Squash is a full body exercise.
 It helps to build leg power as well as core and upper body strength.
 The explosive nature of the game makes it a great leg workout, helping to tone and strengthen your legs.
 For people who spend a lot of time sitting down during the day, Squash is also an excellent sport for ‘waking up’ your Glutes.
 Your glutes are an incredibly important core muscle that provide support for your whole torso.
 Many lower back problems can be alleviated by getting your glutes firing, and Squash is a great sport to do this.
 Anyone with hamstring problems will also benefit from having your glutes work harder also.

-Played on Monday, Tuesday, Wednesday & Thursday nights over Summer, you don't need to bring a whole team, just sign up and we do the rest.
+Played on Monday, Tuesday, & Thursday nights, you don't need to bring a whole team, just sign up and we do the rest.

 7pm on your selected night/s